 The students of the GPGG are a diverse group.
 Each has a strong background in research and helps support the strong community and learning environment.

-Stefanie Chan (Petrocca Lab)
+Stefanie Chan (Perissi Lab)

-Stefanie is a second-year GPGG PhD student with the Petrocca laboratory in the department of Surgical Research.
+Stefanie is a fifth-year GPGG PhD student with the Perissi laboratory in the Department of Surgical Research.
 The Petrocca laboratory is currently focused on advancing precision medicine therapies for triple-negative breast cancer (TNBC; the most aggressive subtype of breast cancer) into clinical testing.
 The primary goal of this program is to identify selective vulnerabilities linked to defined genetic and epigenetic states in distinct TNBC subtypes, and prioritize the highest-value targets for downstream drug development in select subgroups of TNBC patients.
 The lab is also interested in dissecting the molecular basis behind TNBC’s exceptional response and resistance to clinically available drugs, particularly 2nd-generation proteasome inhibitors and nuclear export drugs.

 Barry Horne (Bonegio Lab)

-Barry is a third-year GPGG PhD student in the Bonegio laboratory.
+Barry is a fifth-year GPGG PhD student in the Bonegio laboratory.
 His long-term interest is in performing translational research that focuses on the genetic causes of autoimmune diseases, with an ultimate goal of working towards better treatments and/or cures for autoimmune disorders such as Lupus and Anti-Phospholipid Syndrome (APS).
 The Bonegio lab is investigating various potential genetic causes and therapies for Lupus – particularly in the context of Lupus Nephritis.
 Barry is currently examining the possible roles of several different genes in “Immune-Complex Glomerulo-Nephritis” (IC-GN) induced proteinuria in mice.
 The goal of this research is to discover and define the genetic differences and signaling pathway(s) that lead to that disease state, in order to then develop ways to target them therapeutically in humans.